 Uniqueness of our program

-You choose the topics on which you want to focus by choosing a concentration in either Economics of Sustainability and Policy or Natural Resource Management.
+You choose the topics on which you want to focus by choosing a concentration in either 1) economics of sustainability and policy or 2) natural resourcemanagement.
 The major provides opportunities to work with faculty on research projects involving land use, agricultural preservation, environmental stewardship, marketing of organic or natural products, community economic development and agricultural trade and marketing.
 Our unique, state-of-the-art Center for Experimental and Applied Economics allows you to study, develop and conduct experiments in behavioral economics.
 Our graduates have the knowledge and tools required to enter the job market and help solve environmental and natural resource challenges facing our society today.

 This sample shows just one possible pathway to earning a bachelor of science degree in Environmental and Resource Economics in four years.
 This plan does not replace the advice of your advisor.

 This course engages students in learning and critical thinking about a variety of pressing issues, such as natural resource management, environmental protection, and poverty alleviation in a regional, national, and international context.
 Instructors integrate natural science, economics, ethics, and policy to improve the wellbeing of people and the environment.
 Instructors encourage students to think critically about these issues by applying basic policy and economic analysis, considering the ethical dimensions of policy, and assessing indicators of environmental quality and human welfare.
 Students tackle projects related to sustainability, resilience, and climate change.

 Healthy Habits, Relationships, and Finances: Behavioral Science Insights for a Complex World (APEC125)